 Due to the cold climate of the North, Thracian recipes are quite filling with meat, winter vegetables and spices playing a significant role in the kitchen.
 Here’s a few of them for a short introduction to Thracian cookery:

-Bambo.
-A typical food for the Christmas table, where pork intestines are filled with its meat, liver, bulgur, leeks and spices.
-It was cooked in clay pots or wide casseroles.
+Bambo: A typical food for the Christmas table, where pork intestines are filled with its meat, liver, bulgur, leeks and spices.
+It is cooked in clay pots or wide casseroles.

 Epirus is the place where the most exquisite Greek cheeses are made.
-Feta in Epirus is legendary and it’s no wonder the area produces and exports the largest amount of our Greek national cheese.
+Feta in Epirus is legendary and it’s no wonder the area produces and exports the largest amount of the national cheese of the Greek cuisine.
 Additionally you find thick and tangy sheep’s yogurt, hard and salty sheep’s and goat’s milk kefalotyri and metsovone, a praised smoked cheese made from a mix of cow’s and sheep’s milk, inspired by the cheesemaking technique of Italian provolone.

 Although Epirus’s cuisine in the mountain villages is mainly a shepherd’s cuisine, near its coasts, lakes and rivers, you will taste some of Greece’s best fish and seafood.
 Acclaimed trout, native shrimp from Ambracian Gulf, fine eel and even frog’s legs, a local delicacy in Epirus capital, Ioannina.